The goal of the Public Policy Program is to prepare students to examine, shape, and participate in civic life in all its dimensions.

-Government majors focus on the process of decision-making, while public policy majors focus on outcomes, from massive programs such as Medicare and Social Security to the details of social services and education policy.
-The interdisciplinary concentration draws on the tools and insights of political science, economics and philosophy to evaluate governmental decisions and design more effective programs.
-This practical approach makes public policy a hands-on major where students can make a difference in the lives of people and communities.
+Government majors focus on the process of decision-making, while public policy majors focus on outcomes, from massive programs such as Medicare and Social Security, to the details of social services and education policy.
+This interdisciplinary concentration draws on the tools and insights of political science, economics, and philosophy to evaluate governmental decisions and design more effective programs.
+At Hamilton, public policy is a hands-on major where students take on projects that make a difference in the lives of people and communities.

 Careers After Hamilton

 Hamilton graduates who concentrated in public policy are pursuing careers in a variety of fields, including:

 - Volunteer, Peace Corps

 - President/Co-Founder, Biomarker Strategies

 - Director of Environmental Advocacy, Safe Climate Campaign